mseminatore/firth/README.md

 ### Embedding Firth

 Firth is designed to be very easy to embed into other apps.
-Doing so requires integration of one .cpp and one .h file and just a few Firth API calls.
-Adding in the optional floating point support is one additional API call.
+Doing so requires integration of one .cpp and one .h file (firth.cpp and firth.h) and just a few Firth API calls.
+Adding in optional floating point support words involves one additional API call.

 The file *main.cpp* demonstrates how to initialize Firth and add custom `Words` for a constant, a variable, and a native function.
 The important excerpts